 Lower Risk of Bladder Neck Contracture

-Based on data from hundreds of surgeries at Froedtert & the Medical College, this technique appears to reduce significantly the risk of developing BNC.
+Froedtert & MCW urologic surgeons use a technique called intussuscepted vesico-urethral anastomosis (IVUA) for urinary tract reconstruction.
+Based on data from hundreds of surgeries at Froedtert & MCW locations, this technique appears to reduce significantly the risk of developing BNC.
 For well-selected patients, the risk is approximately 1 in 400.
 IVUA can be performed in an open prostatectomy, but at this time it cannot be performed robotically.

 No Risk of Abdominal Complications

 In a robotic prostatectomy, the prostate area is accessed through the abdominal cavity.
 During an open prostatectomy, the surgical path is entirely outside the abdomen, eliminating the potential for injury to the abdominal contents.
 Any surgical complications would be confined entirely to the pelvis.